-- 1) Employees participating in fitness activities while on-duty using breaktime may do so in the fitness center located at Civic Plaza.
-A signed waiver releasing the City from liability regarding any injuries resulting from participation in the program must be on file. - 2) Authorized Activities: Workouts that occur during an officer's allotted break-time/on-duty time may only occur in the fitness center at Civic Plaza.
-Sworn officers in uniform are responsible for having and monitoring a police radio while in the fitness room. - 3) Any physical injury which occurs while engaged in on-duty exercise will be immediately reported and documented to a supervisor. - 4) Participation in the On-duty using break time option for fitness times may be suspended or revoked due to a violation of exercise room rules of conduct.
+- 1. Employees participating in fitness activities while on-duty using break time may do so in the Fitness Center located at Civic Plaza.
+A signed waiver releasing the City from liability regarding any injuries resulting from participation in the program must be on file. - 2.
+Authorized Activities: Workouts that occur during an officer's allotted break-time/on-duty time may only occur in the Fitness Center at Civic Plaza.
+Sworn officers in uniform are responsible for having and monitoring a police radio while in the fitness room. - 3.
+Any physical injury which occurs while engaged in on-duty exercise will be immediately reported and documented to a supervisor. - 4.
+Participation in the on-duty using break times option for fitness times may be suspended or revoked due to a violation of exercise room rules of conduct.